python-discord/snekbox/README.md

 ```

 The code is executed in a Python process that is launched through [NsJail], which is responsible for sandboxing the Python process.
-NsJail is configured as follows:

-* All mounts are read-only
-* Time limit of 5 seconds
-* Maximum of 1 PID
-* Maximum memory of 52428800 bytes
-* Loopback interface is down
-* procfs is disabled

-The Python process is configured as follows:

-* Version 3.8.0
-* Isolated mode
-  * Neither the script's directory nor the user's site packages are in `sys.path`
-  * All `PYTHON*` environment variables are ignored
+See [`snekbox.cfg`] for the NsJail configuration.

 ## HTTP REST API